TraceMachina/nativelink/README.md

 Below, you will find a few different options for getting started with NativeLink.

+## 🚀 Example Deployments

+You can find a few example deployments in the [deployment-examples directory](./deployment-examples).

 ### 📝 Clone the NativeLink repository
 1. Go to the [NativeLink](https://github.com/TraceMachina/nativelink) repository on GitHub.
 Clone the repository via SSH or HTTPS.
 In this example the repository is cloned via SSH:
 ```bash